 By using Fishbrain you agree to use these community guidelines and our terms of service.
 We’ve put a lot of thought into these and committed to what we’ve pulled together.
 Overstepping these may result in having your account and/or its content reported and automatically blocked/rejected.

 We are committed to keeping Fishbrain a safe place for all.

 Everyone learns to fish at different speeds, using different techniques and methods.
 Everyone has their own fishing journey.
 Remember to be respectful when talking to fellow anglers.

 It is never OK to be violent or make personal attacks based on someone’s race, ethnicity, national origin, sex, gender, age, sexual orientation, religion, disabilities, or health conditions.
 Please be aware that this type of behavior might result in consequences such as having your account reported and blocked.

 If you don’t like someone’s views or content, you have the ability to block them so you no longer see their content.
 You can do this by tapping on the three dots on their profile, and follow the steps to block.
 See our FAQ.

 If you have a brand or profile you are trying to build, you are welcome to share it with the Fishbrain community as long as you remain respectful of others.
 Don’t spam the community or message users privately with sales or advertisements without their express consent.
 If this type of behavior is reported, you will be blocked.
-If you want to sell products on our shop or get your brand a page on Fishbrain, please fill in this form.
+If you want to sell products on our shop or get your brand a page on Fishbrain, please contact us at firstname.lastname@example.org.